ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 !!! note
     The username can be configured in SystemLink 2021R1 and later.

 SystemLink creates a unique username for each user using OpenID Connect claims.
-Some UIs display the username.
-SystemLink uses the
-`sub` and `iss` claims by default to ensure that the value is unique across all providers.
+SystemLink uses the `sub` and `iss` claims by default to ensure that the value is unique across all providers.
 However those claims often contain internal
 IDs or URLs from the provider.